Choosing Your Brand's Voice

 Repeat this several times until you have four to five sentences that fully reflect who you are and how you will present yourself to your audience.

 Know Your Audience

 The next step in developing an effective brand voice is knowing your audience.
 Who are you talking to?
-In our daily lives, we adjust the way we speak and the words we use while communicating based on who we’re talking to.
+In our daily lives, we adjust the way we speak and the words we communicate based on who we’re talking to.
 You wouldn’t talk to your best friend and the CEO of a Fortune 500 company the same way.
 Unless, of course, your best friend is the CEO of a Fortune 500 company.
-For the rest of us, with basic, but great, best friends, the following rule applies: mold your communication to the audience you are directly speaking to.
+For the rest of us, with basic but great best friends, the following rule applies: mold your communication to the audience you are directly speaking to.
 Confused about who your audience is?
-If you need a great resource on finding your audience, catch the replay to our DIY Marketer Series: Finding Your Audience, here.
+If you need a great resource on finding your audience, catch the replay to our DIY Marketer Series: Finding Your Audience here.